 Despite the glistening snow surrounding us, Liz and I soon found ourselves removing our outer layers of coats and sweaters as we neared the top of the mountain.
 Even though we had not walked far from the parking area, we were breathing heavily due to the altitude and the steepness of the climb.

 Liz and I had become friends in this land away from home.
-Our husbands had received temporary work assignments in southern Spain; leading Liz and I to pack up our families and move across the ocean, with expectations of new and exciting adventures.
+Our husbands had received temporary work assignments in southern Spain; leading Liz and me to pack up and move our families across the ocean, having expectations of new and exciting adventures.
 We had both taken leaves from our respective careers: Liz from nursing, and I from teaching; for this opportunity to explore new lands and to make new friends.
-We had not been disappointed by our decision, and we delighted in the blessings that had come our way.
+We had not been disappointed by our decisions, and we delighted in the blessings that we were experiencing.

 On this particular day, we had driven our teenage children up the coast to a ski resort in the Sierra Nevada Mountains near the town of Granada.
 After getting our teens settled on the slopes for an afternoon of fun, we headed up a neighboring mountain for a view from the monument near the mountain’s summit.
 The cloudless sky shone bright blue against the white of the snow, and everything looked clean and pure.
 As we neared the monument, we stopped to catch our breath and to look out at the world around us.